Nova Kakhovka

+On 6 June 2023, the dam was deliberately destroyed, causing catastrophic drainage of the reservoir.
+At the time, the dam was under the control of the Russian military, which had seized it in the early days of the Russian invasion of Ukraine.

 History

+A village named Klisheve (or Klyuchove) was founded at the site of modern Nova Kakhovka in 1891.
+Nova Kakhovka proper was founded in 1951 in connection with the building of the Kakhovka Hydroelectric Power Plant (KHPP), on the site of the former Klisheve.
+The village was named after a clear freshwater spring.

+In 1889 a French immigrant built a Cognac vineyard near the village growing on 1,380 hectares and was recognized as some of the best in the country, being widely exported to up to 15 countries.

-Nova Kakhovka was founded on 28 February 1952, on the site where the village of Klyucheve had existed since 1891.
-Situated close to the Kakhovka Hydroelectric Power Plant dam, one of the Soviet Union's Great Construction Projects of Communism, the city was built to house the plant's construction workers.
-It was given the name of Nova Kakhovka, or New Kakhova, by the Presidium of the Supreme Soviet to distinguish it from the city of Kakhovka located 15 km away.
+The KHPP dam was one of the Soviet Union's Great Construction Projects of Communism.
+The new city was built to house the plant's construction workers.
+It was given the name Nova Kakhovka, or New Kakhovka, by the Presidium of the Supreme Soviet to distinguish it from the city Kakhovka located 15 km away.

-Schools 1 and 2 opened in the fall of 1950, and on October 10, the Dniprobud administration created a housing department tasked with building a new town of hydroelectric engineers.
-By April 20, 1951, the foundation of the first residential building, at Karl Marx, 31, had been laid, followed by the building's opening on 30 May.
+Schools 1 and 2 opened in the fall of 1950, and on 10 October, the Dniprobud administration created a housing department tasked with building a new town of hydroelectric engineers.
+By 20 April 1951, the foundation of the first residential building, at Karl Marx, 31, had been laid, followed by the building's opening on 30 May.

-In nine months, 154 km of railways were built, and on February 10, 1952, a train from Fedorivka arrived in Nova Kakhovka.
+In nine months, 154 km of railways were built, and on 10 February 1952, a train from Fedorivka arrived in Nova Kakhovka.
 At noon, a freight train originating in Chelyabinsk, Moscow, Bryansk approached the triumphal arch, where it was met by thousands of construction workers before delivering its load directly to a construction site.
 The railway became an important transportation artery, accelerating the construction of the hydroelectric plant, city, suburban farms, and the entire middle portion of the Kherson region.
 After the completion of the power plant, most of the workers stayed in Nova Kakhovka.

 Originally destined to remain a small 20,000-person city of hydroelectric engineers, Nova Kakhovka possessed broad development prospects beyond a highly skilled and experienced population due to its central location in Kherson region and access to cheap electricity, railways, highways and waterways, which opened the way to large-tonnage ships from the mouth of the Dnieper to the Pripyat.